IBM/create-and-deploy-memcached-operator-using-go/README.md

 ## Environment Setup

 **IMPORTANT**
-If you already haven't setup your environment, setup your environment from these [instructions](installation.md).
+If you haven't setup your environment for building Kubernetes operators, setup your environment from these [instructions](installation.md).

 ## Steps
 1. [Create a new project using Operator SDK](#1-create-a-new-project-using-operator-sdk)